 When does an insurance company pay the full bill?

 Besides having a set deductible and predetermined co-pays and coinsurance, your plan offers you an out-of-pocket limit.
-This is the absolute most you must pay toward your health care in any year before your insurance will foot 100% of the costs.
+This is the absolute maximum you must pay toward your health care in any year before your insurance will foot 100% of the costs.
 Included in your maximum out-of-pocket limit is any money you put toward your deductible, co-pays, and coinsurance.
 Your monthly premiums will never count toward your out-of-pocket maximum, nor will any non-covered benefits, such as elective surgeries.
 It is unlikely that you will meet your maximum out-of-pocket limit in any given year.

 Your insurance company is responsible for any of your health care costs that exceed your out-of-pocket maximum, but you must continue paying premiums.